nuneskris/nuneskris.github.io/_talks/Slowly-Changing-Dimensions.md

 date: 2024-06-01
 location: "AWS"
 ---
+Demo tools: AWS, Glue Spark on a Iceberg Datalake House.
+We will be demonstrating to explainin a few best practices on slowly changing dimensions.

 ## General Best Practices for SCD Implementatio*
 * ****Alignment with Business*** Ensure the business undertand the SCD rules for handling historical data and changes so that they understand and use dimensional data for reporting.